ctavolazzi/awesome-deep-learning/examples/digit-classifier/README.md

 | `metrics.json` | Aggregate metrics from the final model (loss/accuracy for each split plus the number of epochs).
 | `predictions.json` | Per-sample predictions on the test split.
 Every record includes the index, ground truth label, predicted label, and the full probability vector.
 | `loss_curves.json` | Training and validation loss/accuracy for each epoch so the dashboard can render curves or tables.
-| `run_metadata.json` | Metadata describing the dataset, run configuration, and the list of exported artifacts.
+| `run_metadata.json` | Metadata describing the dataset, run configuration, feature normalisation strategy, and the list of exported artifacts.
 | `gallery.png` | A 5×5 grid of test examples coloured by correctness for a quick qualitative check.

 All JSON files are indented and human-readable, making it easy to diff